 How soon do symptoms occur?

-If a person has symptoms, they may occur from two weeks to six months after exposure but usually within six to seven weeks.
-Antibodies (anti-HCV) can be detected in a person's blood, on average, eight to nine weeks after exposure (symptoms or not); but may take as long as six months after exposure to be detectable.
+If a person has symptoms, they generally occur two weeks to six months after exposure but usually within six to seven weeks.

 How would I know if I have hepatitis C?